Days Sales Outstanding (DSO): Meaning & Interpretation

 Alex Louisy

-DSO stands for Days Sales Outstanding.
+Days Sales Outstanding is the full form for DSO.
 It is a financial metric used to measure the average number of days it takes for a company to collect payment after a sale has been made.
 DSO is an indicator of the efficiency of a company's accounts receivable management and overall cash flow health.
 Days Sales Outstanding can be calculated by dividing total accounts receivable by the gross revenue over the period, then multiplying by the number of days in that period.
 In this blog we will talk about:

 Check out our free spreadsheet template to calculate, improve and interpret your DSO!

-Days Sales Outstanding or DSO's true meaning lies in it's ability to tell, how well your business is managing its credit and collections processes.
+DSO or as the full form suggests, Days Sales Outstanding's true meaning lies in it's ability to tell, how well your business is managing its credit and collections processes.
 By quantifying the average time it takes to convert receivables into cash, DSO, also known as days sales in accounts receivable or debtor days serves as a barometer for your company's cash flow performance.
 A low DSO generally means that customers are paying promptly, contributing to a healthier cash flow.
 On the flip side, a high DSO might signal collection delays, which could strain your finances.

 For example, a company with a DSO of 30 days collects payments, on average, within a month after invoicing customers.
 DSO is can be calculated like this:

 This is the simple formula, the more accurate method is called the countback method.
-You can delve deeper into these formulas in our DSO Calculation Blog, where we explore various methods for calculating Days Sales Outstanding, including real-world examples.
+You can delve deeper into these formulas in our DSO Calculation Blog, where we explore various methods for calculating Days Sales Outstanding, and also explain them with real-world examples.

 Factors Affecting DSO